GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 - [DenseASPP for Semantic Segmentation in Street Scenes](http://openaccess.thecvf.com/content_cvpr_2018/html/Yang_DenseASPP_for_Semantic_CVPR_2018_paper.html).
 Combines many different scales using dilated convolution but with dense connections

 - [Dense Decoder Shortcut Connections for Single-Pass Semantic Segmentation](http://openaccess.thecvf.com/content_cvpr_2018/html/Bilinski_Dense_Decoder_Shortcut_CVPR_2018_paper.html).
-Dense Decoder Shorcut Connections using dense connectivity in the decoder stage of the segmentation model. **Note: this network takes a bit of extra time to load due to the construction of the ResNeXt blocks**
+Dense Decoder Shortcut Connections using dense connectivity in the decoder stage of the segmentation model. **Note: this network takes a bit of extra time to load due to the construction of the ResNeXt blocks**

 - [BiSeNet: Bilateral Segmentation Network for Real-time Semantic Segmentation](https://arxiv.org/abs/1808.00897).
 BiSeNet use a Spatial Path with a small stride to preserve the spatial information and generate high-resolution features while having a parallel Context Path with a fast downsampling strategy to obtain sufficient receptive field.